Resonances for large one-dimensional "ergodic" systems: The main results

 \item for $c>0$, $\omega$-a.s., one has

 \end{enumerate} \end{Th} The striking fact is that the resonances are much closer to the real axis than in the periodic case; the lifetime of these resonances is much larger.
 The resonant states are quite stable with lifetimes that are exponentially large in the width of the random perturbation.
-Point (3) is an integrated version of point(2).
-Let us also note here that when $\bullet=\Z$, point (3) of Theorem~\ref{thr:6} is the statement of Theorem~\ref{thr:29}.\\ Note that the rectangles $R^\bullet(E,\lambda,L,\varepsilon,\delta)$ are very stretched along the real axis; their sidelength in imaginary part is exponentially small whereas their sidelength in real part is of order $1$ (in $L$).\\ To understand point (2), rescale the resonances of $H^\bullet_{\omega,L}$, say, $(z_{l,L}^\bullet(\omega))_l$ as follows
+Point (4) is an integrated version of point (2).
+Let us also note here that when $\bullet=\Z$, point (4) of Theorem~\ref{thr:6} is the statement of Theorem~\ref{thr:29}.\\ Note that the rectangles $R^\bullet(E,\lambda,L,\varepsilon,\delta)$ are very stretched along the real axis; their side-length in imaginary part is exponentially small in $L$ whereas their side-length in real part is of order $1$.\\ To understand point (2) of Theorem~\ref{thr:6}, rescale the resonances of $H^\bullet_{\omega,L}$, say, $(z_{l,L}^\bullet(\omega))_l$ as follows